 Drag and Drop features: The drag and drop features will make your work easy while editing.
 By simply dragging and dropping, I can create amazing instruments.
-For example, while video editing, you just need to drag the video file onto the arrange area in the song.
+For example, while video editing, you just need to drag the video file onto the arranged area in the song.
 Then add a video to the Song, and open it up in the video player.

 User-experience and workflow:

-The cool thing I prefer about Studio One is its user-interface which is very easy to use.
+The cool thing I prefer about Studio One is its user interface which is very easy to use.
 You do not need to restart the entire song while switching the audio interface in the middle of your work.

 Latency: Imagine a situation, when you instruct to transfer your data, but the process needs time.
 Nothing is more bored than the delay of transferring data.
 Latency refers to this delay before a data transferring starts after getting instruction for its transfer.
-The version 3 of Studio One uses dual audio engine principle that helps you to track both audio and virtual instruments with low latency.
+Version 3 of Studio One uses a dual audio engine principle that helps you to track both audio and virtual instruments with low latency.
 Therefore, the software is fast and speedy.
 In many digital audio stations, you need to depend on the second layer of audio monitoring software that causes extra time.